ACLU SoCal Advocacy Internships, Externships, & Volunteer Opportunities

 We are more likely to hire candidates with geographic flexibility.
 We cannot guarantee applicants' preferences and we may offer you a position outside of your areas of interest or geographic preference depending on our needs.

-Criminal Justice
+Criminal Justice and Police Practices

 ACLU SoCal is currently accepting applications for interns who are interested in working on economic justice issues.
-Our economic justice work falls in three main areas: challenging the criminalization of poverty; expanding access to basic human needs like housing and healthcare, with a particular focus on protecting the rights of the homeless; and advancing affirmative legal rights to basic human needs.
+Our economic justice work falls in three main areas: challenging the criminalization of poverty; expanding access to basic human needs like housing and healthcare, with a particular focus on protecting the rights of unhoused Californians; and advancing affirmative legal rights to basic human needs.
 Our office has been at the forefront of litigation and advocacy on a growing number of economic justice issues in California.

 For example, in Victor Valley Family Resource Center v.
 City of Hesperia, we challenged the City of Hesperia's attempts to unlawfully restrict housing and support services for individuals with criminal records in violation of state law and the federal constitution.